For bike packing you need a light small inflatable air mat to sleep on.

 All these pack down to a good and really quite similar size I would do it and take a picture but it was a lot of effort so take my word there’s little difference in size!
 The weights very from impressive at 320gm to reasonable at 550gm.
 The warmth is not a direct correlation with thickness but the Neoair is by far the warmest and thickest/comfiest when inflated.

-For me I think I would go for the Decathalon if you’re on a budget if not then the Neoair is the best of its kind on the market.
+For me I think I would go for the Decathalon if you’re on a budget if not then the Neoair is one of the best of its kind on the market.
 It’s not cheap but if two of the Alpkit ones fail on you then your almost on the same money spent, I’m glad we invested in the Neoair and hopefully we’ll have it for a few years yet.
 It also is warm enough for sleeping on snow, something we do each year when on splitboarding tours.